Me, Myself and I: gal-dem’s self-portrait series looks at the possibilities of creating art alone

 We're kicking off a week-long celebration of photography by zoning in on artists who have ultimate agency over their image.

-Even though the lockdown seems to be crumbling worldwide as people swap self-isolation for tempestuous collective action, the last few months have still been characterised by loneliness.
-So this felt like the perfect time to examine what each of us is individually capable of.
+Even though the lockdown seems to be crumbling worldwide as people swap self-isolation for tempestuous collective action, the last few months have still been characterised by solitude.
+So this felt like the perfect time to examine what each of us are individually capable of.

-Solitude doesn’t have to be limiting, Beyoncé told us so.
-We’ll be zoning in on self-portrait photographers like Glenda Lisette, Izumi Miyazaki, Atong Atem and Kimberly Douglas that use their bodies and faces as a canvas, create characters, and use props and tech to make evocative work.
+Being alone doesn’t have to be limiting, as per the gospel of Beyoncé in the titular track that shares a name with this series.
+We’ll be zoning in on self-portrait photographers like Glenda Lisette, Izumi Miyazaki, Atong Atem and Kimberly Douglas.
+Each of them have developed a unique practice, using their bodies and faces as a canvas, creating characters, and using props and tech to make evocative work.

-Remember to keep your eyes peeled on how to get involved, and of course, wash your hands and keep your distance.
+Remember to keep your eyes peeled on how to get involved.
 Here’s what we’ve published so far:

 Watch: How to take a bad bitch selfie

 Send us your own selfies, tagging @galdemzine and using the #MeMyselfandI hashtag, and we’ll publish our favourites.
 Here South-African artist Lunga Ntila gives you a visual guide to recreate her style, and you don’t even need photoshop.

 We’ve been familiarising ourselves with the power of self-portraiture all week, so now it’s time to create our own 💎 South African based multidisciplinary artist @lunga_ntila shows us the behind the scenes of her beautiful printed collage technique, and gives us three simple steps to make our own masterpieces.
 Take her advice of experimenting with poses, backgrounds and the simplicity of what you have at home and tag us in your creations #MeMyselfandI 🎥: @daisyifama